Pages

 The Grinning Ghost of Mount Gambier

-In 1937 Mount Gambier was a bustling town, Adelaide's second biggest city, a tourist hotspot and plagued by a ghost!
+In 1937 Mount Gambier was a bustling town, Adelaide's second biggest city, a tourist hotspot, and plagued by a ghost!

 Chronicle Thursday 24 June 1937, page 46

+Endless reports over a few weeks were being filed with the local police of a ghost running amok on Mount Gambier's streets.
 Women were fainting at the sight of it, men were running away scared and the Police had very little to go on.
 The ghost seemed to magically disappear in the presence of the police.

-Description of the ghost claim that it was totally white from head to toe, with glowing yellow eyes and a large grin.
+Descriptions of the ghost claim that it was totally white from head to toe, with glowing yellow eyes and a large grin.

 A rumour also sprung up around the town at one point that the ghost had been captured and hidden away in the local Police cells. the police, who had yet to witness the ghost, denied these claims and stated they did not have the facilities to keep a ghost.